dniu16/terrier/script/testing/junit/README.md

-Finally, run ant generate-trace with 4 arguments: path, db-url, db-user and db-password Command format: ant generate-trace -Dpath=PATH_TO_YOUR_FILE -Ddb-url=YOUR_JDBC_URL -Ddb-user=YOUR_DB_USERNAME -Ddb=password=YOUR_DB_PASSWORD Format of your input file: sql statements, one per line An output file should be produced called output.txt which is of tracefile format
+Finally, run ant generate-trace with 4 arguments: path, db-url, db-user and db-password Command format: ant generate-trace -Dpath=PATH_TO_YOUR_FILE -Ddb-url=YOUR_JDBC_URL -Ddb-user=YOUR_DB_USERNAME -Ddb=password=YOUR_DB_PASSWORD Format of your input file: sql statements, one per line, comments allowed (start line with #) An output file should be produced called output.txt which is of trace file format Rename output.txt to contain .test (like xxx.test) for it to be included in future junit test runs

 ## Installation and pre-requisites